dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/application-model.md

 ### Routes

 <xref:Microsoft.AspNetCore.Mvc.WebApiCompatShim.UseWebApiRoutesAttribute> controls whether the `WebApiApplicationModelConvention` controller convention is applied.
-When enabled, this convention is used to add support for [areas](xref:mvc/controllers/areas) to the route.
+When enabled, this convention is used to add support for [areas](xref:mvc/controllers/areas) to the route and indicates the controller is in the `api` area.

 In addition to a set of conventions, the compatibility package includes a <xref:System.Web.Http.ApiController?displayProperty=fullName> base class that replaces the one provided by web API.
-This allows your web API controllers written for web API and inheriting from its `ApiController` to work as they were designed, while running on ASP.NET Core MVC.
+This allows your web API controllers written for web API and inheriting from its `ApiController` to work while running on ASP.NET Core MVC.
 All of the [`UseWebApi*`](xref:Microsoft.AspNetCore.Mvc.WebApiCompatShim) attributes listed earlier are applied to the base controller class.
 The `ApiController` exposes properties, methods, and result types that are compatible with those found in web API.

+::: moniker-end

 ## Use `ApiExplorer` to document an app